-2.5 HOURS OF WORK
+2.52.6 HOURS OF WORK

-The Administrative Office shall be open for the public between 8:30 a.m. and 5:00 p.m. each weekday, except on Authority holidays as per paragraph 5.1.1.
+The Administrative Office shall be open for the public between 8:30 9:00 a.m., and 12 p.m., and 1:30 pm and 54:00 p.m. each weekday, except on Authority holidays as per paragraph 5.1.1.
 The Transit Center shall be open for the public as determined by the Executive Director or designee in accordance with all agreements or other public considerations.

 Employees will work per established full time (40 hours per week) or parttime schedule.
+Formatted: Underline